Is Military Service Mandatory in South Africa?

 The country had undergone a dramatic rise in mandatory service during the Apartheid era as the country became increasingly militaristic but, after the establishment of a new democracy, the practice was no longer viewed as constitutional and, thanks to a decrease in military action and spending, it was no longer seen as necessary.

-Since the abolishment of the draft, many scholars have argued over whether or not or may be constitutionally reinstated.
+Since the abolishment of the draft, many scholars have argued over whether or not it or maybe constitutionally reinstated.

 Some argue that it is directly at odds with sections of the bill of rights that protect freedom of movement, opinion and conscience.
 They also indicate that the idea of a draft is opposed to prohibitions against servitude.